ostdotcom/deprecated-0-9-2-company-restful-apis/docs/api/docs/transaction.md

 ```

-### 2.Edit an existing transaction kind API
+### 2.Update an existing transaction API
-Post defining the different user actions that lead to transactions types, if the application service provider or _company_ would like to observe and edit the parameters of one of these transactions types, this API can be utilized.
+Updates the specified transaction by setting the values of the parameters passed.
+Any parameter not provided will be left unchanged.
+Individual keys can be unset by posting an empty value to them.

 #### POST
 ```url